Portrait de Narges Armanfard

 Thi Kieu Khanh Ho

 With the recent advances in technology, a wide range of systems continue to collect a large amount of data over time and thus generate time … (voir plus)series.
 Time-Series Anomaly Detection (TSAD) is an important task in various time-series applications such as e-commerce, cybersecurity, vehicle maintenance, and healthcare monitoring.
-However, this task is very challenging as it requires considering both the intra-variable dependency and the inter-variable dependency, where a variable can be defined as an observation in time series data.
+However, this task is very challenging as it requires considering both the intra-variable dependency (relationships within a variable over time) and the inter-variable dependency (relationships between multiple variables) existing in time-series data.
 Recent graph-based approaches have made impressive progress in tackling the challenges of this field.
-In this survey, we conduct a comprehensive and up-to-date review of Graph-based TSAD (G-TSAD).
-First, we explore the significant potential of graph representation learning for time-series data.
-Then, we review state-of-the-art graph anomaly detection techniques in the context of time series and discuss their strengths and drawbacks.
-Finally, we discuss the technical challenges and potential future directions for possible improvements in this research field.
+In this survey, we conduct a comprehensive and up-to-date review of TSAD using graphs, referred to as G-TSAD.
+First, we explore the significant potential of graph representation for time-series data and and its contributions to facilitating anomaly detection.
+Then, we review state-of-the-art graph anomaly detection techniques, mostly leveraging deep learning architectures, in the context of time series.
+For each method, we discuss its strengths, limitations, and the specific applications where it excels.
+Finally, we address both the technical and application challenges currently facing the field, and suggest potential future directions for advancing research and improving practical outcomes.

 DASVDD: Deep Autoencoding Support Vector Data Descriptor for Anomaly Detection